What is sleep apnea?

-Sleep Apnea is when an individual thinks that they are resting but in actuality, there is a complication that is interrupting their sleep on a continuous basis throughout their bedtime hours.
-This in returns leaves them waking to feel really unrested and as if they need to go right back to sleep.
+Sleep Apnea is when an individual thinks that they are resting but in actuality, there is a complication that is interrupting their sleep continuously throughout their bedtime hours.
+This in return leaves them waking feeling really unrested and as if they need to go right back to sleep.

 There are 3 different types of sleep apnea that an individual can suffer from.
 Those include obstructive, central, and complex.
 Each of these types of sleep apnea varies in degree of severity and the symptoms that are felt.
 Most important though is what causes these types of sleep apnea and how can they be prevented.

 Three Types of Sleep Apnea and Their Causes

-Obstructive Sleep Apnea is the most common.
+Obstructive Sleep Apnea (OSA) is the most common.
 This type of sleep apnea occurs when the tissue towards the back of your throat relaxes during your sleep.
 This in return blocks the airways and causes you to loudly snore.
 This set of events is an obstructive sleep apnea episode.

 Central Sleep Apnea is much less common than obstructive and it involves the central nervous system.
 When your brain fails to signal the muscles that control your breathing during sleep, central sleep apnea occurs.
-It is common that people who suffer from Central sleep apnea do not snore like those that suffer from obstructive sleep apnea.
+Commonly, people who suffer from Central sleep apnea do not snore like those that suffer from obstructive sleep apnea.

-Complex Sleep apnea is a combination of central and obstructive sleep apneas.
+Complex Sleep apnea is a combination of central and obstructive sleep apnea.
 Individuals who experience complex sleep apnea are at much higher risk of complications than those who experience just obstructive or just central sleep apnea.

 Sleep Apnea Symptoms and Complications